Tekisha/colonist-state-tracker/README.md

 **Ethics & use**
 For educational and research purposes only.
 Do not use this tool to automate, exploit, or gain unfair advantage in live games.
 Respect Colonist.io’s Terms of Service.

+**Usage context**
+This tool was used **only against bot opponents** for controlled testing and educational analysis, never in real multiplayer games.

 **Purpose**
 Provide a lightweight, local tool for inspecting and visualizing resource state (including opponent counts in 1v1) for learning, debugging and protocol-analysis.